betaglot/betaglot/docs/dev/Pitfalls.md

 ## CurseOfKNowledge

+## Interview yourself film with GoPro

+CurseOfKnowledge can apply to yourself.
+Do I really understand Betaglot as well as I did at each moment of insight?
+Memory degrades, humblingly, even when it's about the thing that you've spend your adult life working on

 ### Too many greek names

 The purpose of using greek is to make Betaglot polyglot.
 Remember that most people haven't studied etymology.